Hammilk/NLPProject/README.md

 transformers.py = use distilbert to create embeddings approxNearestNeighbor = an approximate k nearest neighbor

+To run.
+Import yaml file to virtual environment.
+Change relative references for the file name in the model.
+In command line: python3 {modelname.py}.

 TODO:
 Maybe implement TFIDF?
 Hard maybe
     Perhaps in an emsemble method?